 Centauri Therapeutics is an immunotherapy company focused on infectious diseases.
+Centauri’s approach to treating infectious diseases rests upon proprietary Alphamer® technology.
 All projects harness a powerful and clinically validated immune mechanism which redirects naturally existing antibodies to treat life-threatening diseases.
-Centauri holds an exclusive worldwide license to exploit the Alphamer® immunotherapeutics platform within the field of infectious diseases.

 A targeting moiety whose structure recognises and binds to a target of interest on the pathogen.
 This moiety may be a small molecule, a monoclonal antibody or peptide, for example.